newrelic/nr-ngo-validation-serverless/README.md

 # NewRelic.org 'For Good' NGO Validation Service [build badges go here when available]

 The 'For Good' Validation Service is designed to check the program eligibility of any NGO using TechSoup's API.
-Additionally, it saves money validation request costs by storing the history of all validated NGOs in database indexed by AccountID.
+Except that, the nr-ngo-validation-serverless project provides more functions like checking token and account validity and checking validation history.
+The repository contains 5 lambdas:

+- get-validation-history: allow user to fetch history of validation from database.
+We are supporting AuroraDB with Postgres right now,
+- save-attempts: allow user to save validation attempt to the database,
+- validate-account: check if the account already exist in the database, if yes then return the last validation date with the eligibility status,
+- validate-toke: check if token provided by user is correct and last use was 30 days ago,
+- validator: core function to check eligibility staus based on Tech Soup APIs (Lookup API and Constraint API).
+Fetches data from those two sources to return the result for the user

 ## Installation